 Flashing lights during the EEG

 Some people with epilepsy have seizures that are started, or ‘triggered’, by flashing lights.
-This is called photosensitive epilepsy and it affects up to 5% (1 in 20) of people with epilepsy.
+This is called photosensitive epilepsy and it affects around 3% of people with epilepsy.

 An EEG will usually include testing for photosensitive epilepsy.
 This involves looking at a light which will flash at different speeds.
 If you are worried about this you can talk to the technician.

 For most people there is more chance of showing irregular brain activity when they are tired or when they are going to sleep.

 Having a sleep-deprived EEG might help to get a more useful reading.
 This test is done in the same way as a normal EEG but you sleep during the test.
 To help you sleep, you may be asked to stay awake some, or all, of the night before.
 In some cases you may be given a mild sedative to help you to sleep.

 An ambulatory EEG works in the same way as a normal EEG but is portable.
 During the test, you wear a small machine on a belt around your waist.
 Because it is portable you can move around and carry on with your normal day-to-day routine while the recording happens.

 This type of EEG allows brain activity to be recorded for several hours, days or weeks.
 Because the brain activity is recorded for longer, there is more chance of a seizure being recorded than during the normal 30 minute test.